-(Watch a portion of Ohio Gov. Mike DeWine’s coronavirus news conference from Wednesday in the video player above)
+(Watch a portion of the Cuyahoga County Board of Health’s coronavirus news conference in the video player above)

-CLEVELAND (WJW)– The Cleveland Department of Public Health reported 292 new confirmed cases of coronavirus on Wednesday.
+CLEVELAND (WJW)– The Cleveland Department of Public Health reported 225 new confirmed cases of COVID-19 on Friday.

 The latest headlines from FOX8.com: